 Imagine putting that together every month!
 Dale's work is likened more to that of a magazine editor than a newsletter editor and is clearly a full-time challenge.
-Dale will receive a beautiful plaque in recognition of his extraordinary work.
+Dale will receive a beautiful plaque in recognition of his extraordinaru work.
 Mabel Sterns Newsletter Award Second Place: Andrea Kuhl Andrea Kuhl is the newsletter editor of the San Diego Astronomy Association.
 She has put together an excellent club newsletter featuring observing guides, office and committee rosters, workshop information, calendars, articles, and astrophotos.
 The June 2021 issue featured 12 pages of articles, images, and information about club activities and astronomical events.
 She will receive a framed certificate recognizing her dedicated work on behalf of the SDAA.
-2021 WEBMASTER AWARD A club webmaster's job is to communicate with the public and potential members.
-In the modern era of smartphones, tablets, and home computers, an attractive and easily-navigated website is the lifeblood of any astronomy club.
-It's where people find clubs.
-The webmaster must create an artistically attractive interface, arrange for easy navigation of the site, keep content updated, maintain contact lists, create galleries, link to outside sources of interest, announce public outreach opportunities, and manage security issues that arise.
-In many cases, the webmaster must also provide a secure method for conducting financial transactions such as joining the club, paying dues, making contributions to the club, or conducting club sales.
-The award was judged by a panel of webmasters and a League officer.

-Webmaster Award First Place: Don Knabb Don Knabb is the League's Mid-East Region
+A club webmaster's job is to communicate with the public and potential members.
+In the Webmaster Award Second Place: Francisco Gonzalez and Frank Kane modern era of smartphones, tablets, and home Francisco Gonzalez and Frank Kane are computers, an attractive and easily-navigated website is the lifeblood of any astronomy club. co-webmasters for the Central Florida Astronom-It's where people find clubs.
+The webmaster must ical Society in Oviedo, Florida.
+The publicly viewcreate an artistically attractive interface, arrange able title page of their website, which is primarily a members-only venue, exhibits a beautiful color for easy navigation of the site, keep content updated, maintain contact lists, create galleries, scheme and eye-catching motion features. link to outside sources of interest, announce They will each receive a framed certificate in public outreach opportunities, and manage recognition of their work for the CFAS. security issues that arise.
+In many cases, the 2021 WILLIAMINA FLEMING webmaster must also provide a secure method for conducting financial transactions such as joining IMAGING AWARD the club, paying dues, making contributions to In 2021, the League introduced a new imaging award named in honor of Williamina Fleming the club, or conducting club sales.
+(1857-1911), who developed a spectral classifi-The award was judged by a panel of webmasters and a League officer. cation system for stars and cataloged thousands of stars and other astronomical phenomena.
+She Webmaster Award First Place: Don Knabb is best known for her discovery of the Horsehead Don Knabb is the League's Mid-East Region Nebula.